 Does the city/town have traditional houses or is it a forest or unground community?

-Do the building have a certain stylistic theme such has colorful exteriors?
+Do the building have a certain stylistic theme such as colorful exteriors?

-What kind of building are in your town?
+What kind of buildings are in your town?
 Shops, taverns, hotels, markets?

 How’s the location laid out?
 Where are residential buildings, shops, government offices, apartments, etc.?